damonbauer/npm-build-boilerplate/README.md

 ### `watch:css`
   `onchange 'src/**/*.scss' -- npm run build:css`

-  Watches for any .scss file in `src` to change, then runs the `build:css` task.
+  Watches for any .scss file in `src` to change, then runs the `build:css` task

 ### `watch:js`
   `onchange 'src/**/*.js' -- npm run build:js`

-  Watches for any .js file in `src` to change, then runs the `build:js` task.
+  Watches for any .js file in `src` to change, then runs the `build:js` task

 ### `watch:all`
   `parallelshell 'npm run serve' 'npm run watch:css' 'npm run watch:js'`

   Start up a new server.
 Run the `build:watch` task.
 When a .scss or .js file changes in `src`, the task will compile the changes to `dist`, and the server will be notified of the change.
-Any browser connected to the server will then inject the new file from `dist`.
+Any browser connected to the server will then inject the new file from `dist`

 ### `postinstall`
   `npm run watch:all`

-  Runs `watch:all` after `npm install` is finished.
+  Runs `watch:all` after `npm install` is finished

 ## Need help?